Home » Splash Pad

 Weather permitting, the splash pad is open 11 a.m. to 7 p.m., daily, from Memorial Day through Labor Day.
+"Toddler Time" for children five and under is from 10 a.m. until 11 a.m.
+Tuesdays and Thursdays.
 Residents of Shelby Township and Utica can bring children of all ages to play in the firefighter-themed splash pad adjacent to the firefighter playground at the park, which honors late Fire Chief Gene Shepherd at 2452 23 Mile Road.

-The splash pad is closed if temperatures are expected to dip below 70 degrees or if hazardous weather is forecasted.
+The splash pad is closed if temperatures are expected to be low or if hazardous weather is forecasted.
 In the event of thunder or lightening, the Splash Pad must be vacated immediately.
 Shelby Township reserves the right to close the Splash Pad in the event of inclement weather, necessary maintenance or community events.
 For details and to check the status of the Splash Pad, please call 586-803-2096

 A daily pass for children can be purchased for $2 or a $25 annual family pass can be purchased, which is good for up to four children.
 Adult chaperones accompanying children are free to enter the splash pad, and children under the age of 12 must be accompanied by a responsible adult.
 Non-residents are permitted to enjoy the splash pad if accompanied by a resident of Shelby Township or Utica.